72nd Air Base Wing: World War II

+4th Reconnaissance Squadron P-39Q (Note: Aircraft is Bell P-39Q-5-BE Airacobra, serial 42-19622, taken in 1943 at Borinquen Field, Puerto Rico.)

 While the group was still organizing, Japan attacked Pearl Harbor.
 The group joined the 1st Squadron at Marshall Field, and at the end of the month, both departed for Howard Field in the Canal Zone, arriving there along with the 108th Squadron on 18 January 1942.
 Although the 124th Squadron remained assigned to the group, it remained in the United States until being reassigned in March 1942.
 Its place was taken by the 4th and 39th Observation Squadrons, which were assigned to the group the same month.
 However the group acted only as an administrative headquarters for these units, as the 4th was located at Losey Field, Puerto Rico and operated under the Puerto Rican Department for nearly the entire time it was assigned.
 The 39th was initially stationed in Panama, but moved to Waller Field, Trinidad in August 1942 and was controlled by the Trinidad Sector and Base Command after its move.
 The group added Piper L-4 Grasshoppers, Douglas B-18 Bolos and Bell P-39 Airacobras to its inventory in the Caribbean.

 The group performed antisubmarine patrols and search and rescue missions.
 It performed aerial reconnaissance for ground units and flew some photographic charting missions.
 It also provided forces in the Caribbean with mail service.
 On 1 June 1943, the two squadrons located in the eastern Caribbean were reassigned to the Antilles Air Command.
 Later that month, the group and its remaining squadrons were renamed from observation to reconnaissance units.
 The group disbanded in November 1943 as the 108th Squadron inactivated and the 1st Squadron was reassigned directly to Sixth Air Force.